datafold-dev/datafold/README.rst

 use case is to parametrize the manifold with an intrinsic lower dimension to enable non-linear dimension reduction.
 For time series data the underlying dynamical system is assumed to have a phase space that is a manifold.
 The models contained in *datafold* can process potentially high-dimensional data that lie close to manifolds.

-For a longer introduction go to `this introduction page <https://datafold-dev.gitlab.io/datafold/intro.html>`_ and for a mathematical thorough introduction, we refer to the used references, also listed `here <https://datafold-dev.gitlab.io/datafold/references.html>`.
+For further readong go to `this introduction page <https://datafold-dev.gitlab.io/datafold/intro.html>`_ and for a mathematical thorough introduction, we refer to the used references, listed `here <https://datafold-dev.gitlab.io/datafold/references.html>`.

 The source code is distributed under the `MIT license <https://gitlab.com/datafold-dev/datafold/-/blob/master/LICENSE>`_.